dapr/components-contrib/tests/certification/pubsub/azure/servicebus/README.md

 # Azure Service Bus Pubsub Certification
-The purpose of this module is to provide tests that certify the Azure Service Bus Queue Input/Output Binding as a stable component.
+The purpose of this module is to provide tests that certify the Azure Service Bus Pubsub as a stable component.

 ## Test Plan
 ### Certification Tests